bitrise-io/replica/README.md

 ## TODO

+- auto add the created box into vagrant
+- tool versions: auto save into file if create is successful
+- save vagrant box into _out, and maybe expose commands to only do parts (prep | packer)
+- delete tmp dir, unless error or flag passed
+- password: try to write it into file from string

 - elimintate `cd`s - generate the files right where it have to be
 - annotate the code, based on the original
 - remove `veewee` from everywhere

+## Tested tool versions

+You can find the tool versions we tested with in the `TESTED_TOOL_VERSIONS.md` file. __Feel free to add your tool versions report to the list!__